AnthonyPageau/Rocket_Elevator_Rest_API/README.md

 }

     SEND
-    You can verify if the change succeeded by doing a new GET on that specified Elevator.
+    You can verify if it worked by retrieving the current status of the specific elevator (STEP 5).
 7- Retrieving a list of Elevators that are not in operation at the time of the request:

     GET